 Fugoo isn’t as big of a name as Ultimate Ears (UE).
 However, their speakers are packed with features for the outdoors and the living room.
 Their line is inexpensive compared to competitors on the market, making them a great value for those looking for excellent sound.

 There should be plenty of power for charging your device as well.
-The internal battery boasts up to 35 hours of play time before it needs to be recharged.
-That’s well above any other speaker in this price point, making the Sport XL truly stand apart.
+The internal battery boasts up to 35 hours of playtime before it needs to be recharged.
+That’s well above any other speaker at this price point, making the Sport XL truly stand apart.

 If you don’t want to lose any signal, there’s a 3.5mm auxiliary input.
 Just plug in your device and you’re good to go.